How the Threat Of Money Laundering Exploits the Legal Sector

 As mentioned earlier, legal professionals work with clients’ finances.
 This exposes them to the risk of being drawn into money laundering schemes.
 Lawyers can be approached by money launderers to provide advice and support in structuring financial transactions that appear legitimate.
 Likewise, they may also work with clients with reputations that raise suspicion.
 And risk being penalized under forfeiture laws.

-The challenge is that lawyers’ legal privileges can facilitate criminal conduct, such as client confidentiality and their roles to protect client interests.
+The challenge is that lawyers’ legal privileges can facilitate criminal conduct, such as client confidentiality and their roles in protecting client interests.
 Because of the trust relationship between lawyers and clients, legal professionals are frequently an increasingly attractive resource for money launderers – looking to leverage their existing networks to clean illicit funds.

 Lax Anti-Money Laundering Regulations